Email marketing is likely to be one of the most important marketing channels for your business, and for good reason.

 Calculating the click-through rate on a per-link basis is also useful for where your emails have, say, links to social profiles, and you want to know the percentage of people who clicked on your specific CTA link(s) rather than any general links.

-Note that because of iOS 15, the calculation involves dividing by a higher number of opens than is actually the case, which in turn pushes down the actual percentage you get back.
+Note that, because of iOS 15, the calculation involves dividing by an inflated number of opens, in turn pushing down the percentage you get in the result.

 How to Calculate the Click-Through Rate (CTR)